Self-Specialization: Uncovering Latent Expertise within Large Language Models: Self-Specialization

 \subsection{Domain-Specific Response Generation}

-\secvspace Once the synthetic domain-specific instructions $\{i\}$ and their corresponding contexts $\{c\}$ are in hand, our approach navigates to the response generation phase.
-It is certainly imperative for the response not only to be correct but also to be well-aligned with the target domain.
-We posit that incorporating external domain-relevant knowledge would be beneficial for this case, inspired by \citet{frisoni-etal-2022-bioreader}.
-Therefore, we let the model $M_{base}$ also leverage a retrieval component, to infuse its responses with external, domain-relevant knowledge retrieved from an unlabeled domain-specific collection of documents.
-Specifically, forming the query $x$ as a concatenation of $i$ and $c$, a retriever ${M_{ret}}$ fetches top-$k$ relevant documents $d_{1:k}$.
+In this phase, it is crucial for the responses not only to be correct but also to be well-aligned with the target domain.
+Intuitively, as this phase is conditioned on domain-specific instructions $\{i\}$ and corresponding contexts $\{c\}$, derived from domain-specific seeds, it may be sufficient to rely on the base model itself to generate domain-specific responses.
+As an additional effort, we explore whether leveraging external domain-relevant knowledge would be beneficial for this case, inspired by \citet{frisoni-etal-2022-bioreader}.
+Therefore, we optionally allow $M_{base}$ to incorporate external knowledge via a retrieval component $M_{ret}$.
+Specifically, forming the query $x$ as a concatenation of $i$ and $c$, ${M_{ret}}$ fetches top-$k$ relevant documents $d_{1:k}$.

 Then, each document $d_j$ is independently paired with the query $x$ to form a prompt to $M_{base}$, and the final domain-specific responses $y$ are produced from the final distribution computed by marginalizing over the probabilities of each of these $k$-combinations at each generation step.
-The objective of this generation can be thus formally represented as:

-where $p_{ret}$ is a relevance score (similarity) from a retriever module.
-By integrating such domain-specific information, this step encourages the generated target responses to be more nuanced and domain-specific leading to improvements (Section \ref{subsec:analyses}).
+where $p_{ret}$ is a relevance score (similarity) from a retriever module and $p_{lm}$ represents the language model distribution.
+By integrating such external information, while domain-relevant knowledge is deemed latent within LLMs, this step further encourages the generated target responses to be more nuanced and domain-specific, leading to additional improvements (Section \ref{subsec:analyses}).